skhakshoor/FS1010-Assignment-1/README.md

 * "Open Sans" Google Fonts - regular and bold
 * font awesome icons in the footer

-** Note: Instead of using linear gradient, I used "clip-path" which I found it easier to adjust with screen size.
+** Note: Instead of using linear gradient, I used "clip-path" to explore other solutions.